ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ## Differences in handling normal file shares and accessor shares
 {: #file-storage-manage-shares-comparison}

 The following sections contain instructions to modify and update various properties of file shares and mount targets.
 Due to the nature of the accessor shares, some properties (for example, file share profile, access control mode or allowed transit encryption modes) cannot be changed.
 Those properties are inherited from the origin share.
 For the accessor share properties that can be modified, the steps are the same as for updating a normal share.
+While it is not possible to create a snapshot of an accessor share, if the origin share has snapshots, you can access the snapshots in the `.snapshot` directory.
+This directory is read only.

 ## Managing file shares, accessor share bindings, and mount targets in the UI
 {: #file-storage-manage-ui}